SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

    https://github.com/SampleEnvironment/SECoP and
    https://sampleenvironment.github.io/secop-site/specification/index.html.
    It focuses on a single concept that trips up most newcomers to the
-   protocol: the *handshake* that takes place when an ECS (Experiment Control System) asks a SEC node to change something, and that change cannot be completed instantly.
+   protocol: the *busy sequence* that takes place when an ECS (Experiment Control System) asks a SEC node to change something, and that change cannot be completed instantly.